Capture the Moment!

 The first few lenses that I bought were all zooms because they were so convenient.
 I didn’t need so many lenses, which saved me money and weight, and the ability to zoom in and out was ideal for precise framing.

 However, as I developed as a photographer, I realised I was missing out.
-Yes, you get budget convenience from zooms, but you pay the price in a narrower maximum aperture, poorer image quality and greater weight.
+Yes, zooms are much cheaper and more flexible, and there are now some excellent ones with internal zoom mechanisms like the NIKKOR Z 180-600mm f/5.6-6.3 VR and the Sony FE 200-600mm F5.6-6.3 G OSS Super Telephoto Zoom Lens.
+However, you often pay the price in a narrower maximum aperture, poorer image quality and greater weight.

 Zoom lenses are more complicated to make.
 That means more elements, more motors and more control systems.
 The extra weight of an individual lens may be worth it if it means you don’t have to carry two or three at different focal lengths, but I’d rather not compromise.